Marketers have to write so many different documents. You will write campaign content in landing pages, emails, social posts, product descriptions.

 People buy with emotions first and then justify it with logic.

-So you need to use these psychological techniques.
-Persuasive techniques are an application of these psychological selling principles.
+So you need to use these psychological persuasion marketing techniques.
+Persuasion marketing techniques are an application of these psychological selling principles.

-If you are selling to human beings, you will need persuasion.
+If you are selling to human beings, you will need persuasion marketing.

 Throughout this article: